-Survival Fishing | A Means To An End
+Survival Fishing: A Means to an End

 - Folding Hoop & 3-section Telescoping Handle for easy storage, only 25" when fully collapsed

-- Extend Length max.: 67" | Handle Length: 25"-40"(extendable) | Net Depth: 11" | Perimeter of the triangle Hoop: 65"
+- 3-section Telescoping Handle:Extend Length max.: 67"(Pole and Net) | Handle Length: 25"（folded）-56"(unfolded) | Net Depth: 11" | Perimeter of the triangle Hoop: 55"

-Trot Lines and Branch Poles
+3. Trot Lines

 There are two passive ways to use cordage and hooks to catch fish that can be done without a rod and reel.
-A trot line is a long primary line with several shorter lines tied to it.
-Typically the main line has loops tied into it.
+A trotline is a long primary line with several shorter lines tied to it.
+Typically, the main line has loops tied into it.
 The shorter lines are two to three feet long with baited hooks at the end.
 One end of the main line is tied to the shore, while the other is weighted and cast out as far as possible.

-If you cut the branches, drive them into the mud on the shore as hard as you can and completely vertical.
-Then tie a line with a baited hook to the end of the pole or the end of the low-hanging branch.
+If you cut the branches, drive them into the mud on the shore as hard as you can and position it completely vertical.
+Then, tie a line with a baited hook to the end of the pole or the end of the low-hanging branch.
 Cast it out as far as you can so there is little slack.
-When the fish strike you will see the branch move and you can go collect your fish.
+When the fish strikes, you will see the branch move and you can go collect your fish.

 - Number one in fishing sports